-With so many fire extinguishers to choose from, selecting the right fire extinguishers for your business can be confusing.
-There are numerous building codes to consider and other regulations regarding how many fire extinguishers are needed and how often these fire extinguishers need to be serviced.
+With so many fire extinguishers to choose from, selecting the right emergency firefighting equipment for your business can be confusing.
+There are numerous building Codes to follow regarding fire extinguishers, as well as regulations on how often they need to be serviced and properly tagged.

-Fire extinguishers are divided into four categories, and have different fire retardant capabilities based on different types of fires.
-Each fire extinguisher has a numerical rating that serves as a guide for the amount of fire the extinguisher can extinguish.
+Fire extinguishers are divided into four categories and have different fire retardant capabilities based on different types of fires.
+Each has a numerical rating that serves as a guide for the amount of fire the extinguisher can extinguish.
 The higher the number, the more fire-fighting power the fire extinguishers have.

-It’s important to ensure you have the proper type of fire extinguishers.
-To assist you, listed below are the most common types of fire extinguishers used.
+It’s important to ensure you have the proper type of extinguishers.